This simple DIY recipe creates smooth, moisturising lip balms that are perfect for gifting or selling.

 - Thermometer

+- Add the jojoba oil, coconut oil, and mango butter and candelilla wax into a heatproof bowl.
 Place the bowl over a saucepan of gently simmering water (double boiler method).
+Heat slowly until fully melted.

+- Remove from heat and add the Mango Lip Balm Fragrance.
 Stir thoroughly to ensure even distribution.

+- Allow it to cool and fully solidify before sealing the lid.
 Your Mango Lip Balm is now ready to use.

 Creating your own Mango Lip Balm is a fun and rewarding way to craft a nourishing, natural lip care product.
 Combining sweet almond oil, yellow beeswax, and rich mango butter, this recipe produces a smooth, moisturising balm that protects and softens lips.